F5Networks/marathon-bigip-ctlr/docs/README.rst

 Overview
 --------

-The F5 Marathon BIG-IP Controller is a Docker container that runs as a `Marathon Application`_.
+The |project| is a Docker container that runs as a `Marathon Application`_.
 It watches the Marathon API for the creation/destruction of Marathon Apps; when it discovers an App with the F5 labels applied, it automatically updates the BIG-IP as follows:

 - matches the Marathon App to the specified BIG-IP partition;
 - creates a virtual server and pool for each `port-mapping <https://mesosphere.github.io/marathon/docs/ports.html>`_ ;